 High or low blood glucose

-• 0.92 g/L fasting (5.1 mmo/L) ;
+- 0.92 g/L fasting (5.1 mmo/L) ;

-• 1.80 g/L one hour after taking the sweetened drink (10 mmo/L);
+- 1.80 g/L one hour after taking the sweetened beverage (10 mmo/L);

-• 1.53 g/L two hours after sugar intake (8.5 mmo/L).
+- 1.53 g/L two hours after sugar intake (8.5 mmo/L).

-How is glycosuria screening carried out?
+How is glycosuria screened?

 What are the risks of gestational diabetes?

-Gestational diabetes generally appears during the second trimester and disappears after ldelivery.
+Gestational diabetes generally appears during the second trimester and disappears after delivery.
 It's a common condition, affecting around 1 in 10 women.
 This type of diabetes can present risks, both for the pregnant woman and for the baby or fetus.
 It must be monitored and treated.

 Depending on the stage of pregnancy, abnormally high glycosuria may reflect two pathologies: